jackc/pgx/README.md

 # pgconn

 Package pgconn is a low-level PostgreSQL database driver.
-It operates at nearly the same level is the C library libpq.
+It operates at nearly the same level as the C library libpq.
 It is primarily intended to serve as the foundation for higher level libraries such as https://github.com/jackc/pgx.
 Applications should handle normal queries with a higher level library and only use pgconn directly when required for low-level access to PostgreSQL functionality.